If you need help outside of office hours call:

-Terry has worked in a variety of student roles in higher education for 10 years.
-He received his Master’s degree in counseling from Avila University and now serves in the role of counselor at MCC.
-He received his Bachelor’s degree from the University of Missouri-Kansas City in Philosophy and approaches much of his counseling from this blended perspective.
+Terry has worked in various student roles in higher education for ten years.
+He received his Master's degree in Counseling from Avila University and now serves as a counselor at MCC.
+He received his Bachelor's degree from the University of Missouri-Kansas City in Philosophy and approached much of his counseling from this blended perspective.

-Terry chose to work in higher education because he believes it is a great place to help people realize their potential, and offers him an opportunity to forge strong mentoring relationships that will help support students in the pursuit of their goals.
+Terry chose to work in higher education because he believes it is a great place to help people realize their potential and offers him an opportunity to forge strong mentoring relationships that will help support students in pursuing their goals.

-In his free time Terry is an avid practitioner of mindfulness activities such as Tai Chi, Chi Gong, and meditation.
-He loves to read on many different subjects from Philosophy to Psychology to Quantum Physics.
-He is a huge fan of sci-fi books, films, and television.
+Terry is an avid practitioner of mindfulness activities such as Tai Chi, Chi Gong and meditation in his free time.
+He loves to read on many different subjects, from philosophy to psychology to quantum physics.
+He is a huge fan of sci-fi books, films and television.

-Terry loves to spend time with friends and family and his favorite group activities are typically centered on board games of which he has a large collection.
-He also is a huge foodie; and loves to travel and explore, and generally experience new things.
+Terry loves to spend time with friends and family, and his favorite group activities are typically centered on board games, of which he has an extensive collection.
+He is also a huge foodie; he loves to travel, explore, and generally experience new things.

-Stephanie is a professional counselor who has worked in educational institutions for more than 17 years, including 4 years at MCC's Business & Technology campus.
+Stephanie is a professional counselor who has worked in educational institutions for more than 20 years, including 6 years at MCC's Longview campus and 4 years at MCC's Business & Technology campus.
 Stephanie earned degrees in K-12 teaching and guidance counseling.
-She also completed course work in the Community College Leadership Ph.D. program in Educational Leadership and Policy Studies at Iowa State University.
-She from a small town in northwest Iowa and a proud wife and mother to two sons.
+She is also completing coursework in the Community College Leadership Ed.D. program in Educational Leadership and Policy Studies at Iowa State University.
+She is from a small town in northwest Iowa and is a proud wife and mother to two sons.

 Career Exploration counseling is her passion.
 Stephanie loves helping students become aware of the multiple pathways to a living wage and their dreams.
 Finding your 'fit' in a career field is easier than you think.
 There are an increasing number of careers that do not require going to a university for a bachelor's degree.
 They are shorter and called A.A.S. degrees and certificates.
 Stephanie is knowledgeable of the many routes students can take to achieve their goals.

-Educational Support counseling is also a strength, as Stephanie has been an adjunct professor online and face to face.
-She can help you develop coping skills and provide resources to help you get and stay organized, maximize time management, find school-work-family-life balance and beat procrastination.
+Educational Support counseling is also a strength, as Stephanie has been an adjunct professor online and face to face for over 15 years.
+She can help you develop coping skills and provide resources to help you get and stay organized, maximize time management, find school-work-family-life balance, and beat procrastination.

 Stephanie's advice to students is, "College is a chance to re-invent yourself.
 Approach this opportunity with intention.
 If you are unsure of your full direction, come for free counseling!
 The guaranteed way to not get something you want is to not ask for it."

-Cindy Castillon, a native of southwest Missouri, joined the counseling staff at MCC-Maple Woods in 2005.
+Cindy Castillon, a native of southwest Missouri, joined MCC’s counseling staff in 2005.
 She holds a master's degree in counseling from Missouri State University, where she focused on counseling education.
 She also earned a bachelor's degree in education from Missouri State University, and was a 4-year basketball student-athlete.